5 Unforgivable Sins When Selling Your Property

 Selling your home at the wrong time

 The real estate market is no exception to the homily that everything changes.
 Fluctuations in the market may be predictable, as in fewer people buy homes in winter or when the interest rate is high, or unpredictable, as when there is less available capital or many people locally put their homes up for sale at the same time.
 These factors are usually out of your control but if you are aware of them, you can select the best time to put your property on the market.
-Ideally, you would put up your “For Sale” sign in the spring or summer and hope for a low interest rate and only a few homes (if any) in your neighborhood for sale in competition to yours.
+Ideally, you would put up your “For Sale” sign in the spring or summer and hope for a low interest rate and only a few homes (if any) in your neighbourhood for sale in competition to yours.
 Awareness and patience are needed here.

 Over-pricing your home

 Placing the appropriate price on your home will attract the most potential buyers and help to seal a deal.
 Deciding on that number is not just a matter of looking at the value of your home and choosing a number close to that; other factors come into play as well.
-The selling price of comparable homes in your neighborhood, how many other properties are for sale, how well maintained your home is, its exact location, the time of year, how quickly you have to sell, how long your property has been on the market and yet other factors all affect the price you should be asking.
+The selling price of comparable homes in your neighbourhood, how many other properties are for sale, how well maintained your home is, its exact location, the time of year, how quickly you have to sell, how long your property has been on the market and yet other factors all affect the price you should be asking.

 This is where the knowledge and experience of your real estate agent is an essential asset.
 If you are in a seller’s market with few homes for sale, your agent may even suggest that you under-price your home to encourage a bidding war.
+You can get a quick estimate of your home’s market value as well as the opportunity to consult with local real estate agents using Wowa’s Property Valuation Tool.

 To be clear, selling your own home is acceptable if you’re a real estate agent, but even then your emotional attachment to your home may get in the way of your objectivity.
 For the rest of us, hiring a real estate agent is an efficient way to obtain the knowledge, skills and contacts needed for a smooth and successful sale.
 But not just any real estate agent; you want an established agent with experience and a proven track record in selling your type of property in your area.
 Such an agent acts as your guide through the process, showing your home to its best advantage, avoiding obstacles and solving problems when necessary.